elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-no-latest-tag.md

     This safeguard is enabled by default and will deny violations.
 As a result, resources that violate this policy will not be created.

 Using the `:latest` tag can lead to inconsistent deployments, where it is difficult to rollback.
-In Compliant Kubernetes we suggest using explicit tags for your container images.
+In Welkin we suggest using explicit tags for your container images.
 This way you know that image version `v1.0.0` will be deployed if you are using the `:v1.0.0` tag.

 ## How to solve: [container-image-must-not-have-disallowed-tags]